wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-to-configure.rst

 .. contents:: Table of Contents
    :depth: 10

-Upon installation, agents will include the policies appropriates for their particular Operating System.
+Upon installation, agents will include the appropriate policies for their particular Operating System.
 For the full list of **Officially supported policy files** see table :ref:`available_sca_policies`.
 These policies are included with the Wazuh Manager installation so that they can be easily enabled.